Corporate Governance at wienerberger

-Responsible corporate governance and oversight is very important to Wienerberger.
-We are committed to following the Austrian Code of Corporate Governance.
+Responsible Corporate Governance and oversight is very important to wienerberger.
+We are committed to highest national and international governance standards.

 Governance and Oversight

 Our lean organizational structure facilitates fast decision-making and efficient communication.
 The Managing Board and the senior management cooperate closely in determining the strategic orientation of the Group and its long-term capital allocation.
 The decisions are implemented by experienced and highly qualified local management teams.
 The Supervisory Board monitors all essential strategic projects.
 Alongside its supervisory and steering tasks, the Supervisory Board also fulfils an advisory function and thus shares the company’s entrepreneurial responsibility.
 The priority issues dealt with by the Supervisory Board include the budget, the corporate strategy, business performance, and risk and personnel management.
 In order to exercise its advisory and monitoring function in an efficient manner, the Supervisory Board has set up committees, which are mandated to work on specific topics and prepare the decisions to be taken by the full Supervisory Board.
 These include the Audit and Risk Committee, the Nomination Committee, and the Remuneration Committee.
 Given the growing importance of sustainability and the essential aspects to be addressed in this respect, a Sustainability and Innovation Committee was set up by the Supervisory Board as of January 1, 2020.
 It supports the Managing Board in revising and further developing the Group’s sustainability and innovation strategy and monitors its implementation.
 At the same time, the committee engages in an exchange of information with the Managing Board on recently adopted provisions and global trends in sustainability and innovation management.